Ask an Agent

 Good question!
 The claims process after hitting a rental vehicle would be the same as hitting a vehicle that is owned by another person, so you should still contact your auto insurance provider and notify them of the accident.
 Make sure you provide pictures of the accident and any other details or …

-Yes, you should be reimbursed if you were actively insured during that time.
-I would call the carrier you had and make sure the lien info is listed correctly, and then obtain all declarations and a letter of experience.
-Take that to the loan/financing company and they should reimburse you on all th…
+I'm sorry you had to deal with that, but the good news is that you should be able to get reimbursed since you were actively insured during the time you had the loan.
+I would call the carrier you have/had and make sure the lien information is listed correctly, and then obtain all declarations and a …